NesR0M/thesis_technical_probe/README.md

 ## 🔐 Set API Keys

-Create a `.env` file in the project directory and add your API keys:
+Create a `.env` file (e.g.: cp .env.example .env) in the project directory and add your API keys:

 ```env
 OPENAI_API_KEY=your_key_here